UniversalScientificTechnologies/xDOS_doc/AIRDOS/AIRDOS04.md

 ### Obtaining the Firmware

  * Acquire the latest version of the firmware for AIRDOS from the manufacturer.
-The latest firmware is usually publicly accessible in the AIRDOS git repository as the release.
+The latest firmware is publicly accessible in the AIRDOS04 repository as a [release](https://github.com/UniversalScientificTechnologies/AIRDOS04/releases).
  * Before proceeding, make sure you have the correct firmware file for your detector model.

 ### Connecting the Detector